 Manners are not learned overnight.
 If your child forgets a rule and acts inappropriately at the table, remind them of what you expect and allow them another chance to right their wrong.
 It can take months to learn a new habit, even longer if you are trying to correct an old habit!
 Remember this when your children are learning.

 Table manners are a great way to introduce your child to the proper way to behave.
-It’s fairly easy too since we are already eating 3 meals with them anyways!
+Teaching table manners is fairly easy too since we are already eating 3 meals with them anyways!
 These manners definitely vary by age so know that a three year old will have different expectations than an eight year old.
 The key is to start simple and build your way up to more advanced expectations.
-Here are ten simple manners that you can start working with your little ones very early on.
+Here are ten simple table manners that you can start working with your little ones very early on.
 Explain what you expect and model these behaviors between mom and dad or an older sibling.
-Allow them the chance to practice and give them plenty of positive reinforcement when they do a great job!
+Teaching table manners gives them the chance to practice.
+Be sure give them plenty of positive reinforcement when they do a great job!

 - Come to the table with clean hands and a clean face